santosomar/certs/README.md

    - Click "Sunburst Chart" to see the hierarchical view.
    - Click "Cost vs Level" to explore the scatter plot.
    - Click "Pathway Builder" to create your custom certification journey.
+   - Explore the "Sankey Flow" and "Network Graph" for deeper insights.

 ## Updating Data
 The certification data is extracted from the original HTML source and stored in `certifications.json`, then converted to `data.js` for the web application.